 The Reverse A-Hole Rule of Social Media

-Inspired by already toxic patterns on Twitter, I drafted this months before Mr. Musk took over the platform, prompting everyone many to move to healthier platforms like Mastodon.
+Inspired by toxic patterns on Twitter, I drafted this months before Mr. Musk took over the platform, prompting everyone many to move to healthier platforms like Mastodon.
 But, not for the first time, I’m opting to publish this eventually.

 If we cancel an a-hole on social media; and for one of many possible reasons we got our facts wrong; then we can guess who’s the a-hole.